 Prepare your church for visitors

 You can’t change people’s hearts or control how they respond to an encounter with Jesus at your church.
 But there are very real steps you can take to encourage visitors to give that encounter another shot next week.
-I’m Never Coming Back to This Church: A Church Staff’s Guide to Visitors is a free ebook packed with tips to help you turn more church visitors into members.
+The Complete Guide to Getting (and Keeping) Church Visitors is a free ebook packed with tips to help you turn more church visitors into members.